nrc/why-rust/content/index.md

 # What is Rust?

 - Safe systems programming language
-  - Sponsored by Mozilla Research, v1.0 released in 2015
+  - Sponsored by Mozilla Research
+  - v1.0 released in 2015
   - 2018 edition launched at the end of 2018
 - Multiparadigm
   - Imperative, structured, functional, concurrent, generic, compiled
 - Static strong typing
   - Inference
-- Emphasizing control, safety, and speed
+- Safe, fast, ergonomic
 - Free and open-source software, MIT License or Apache License 2.0

 ---